 However, the limited global coverage (18 data centers in four regions) may limit your ability to perform multi-level data backups and disaster recovery.
 But Kamatera offers a 99.95% uptime guarantee.

 The Kamatera cloud infrastructure platform also offers a user-friendly control panel, faster customer support, and enterprise-grade cloud infrastructure.
-Nonetheless, both Kamatera and AWS require you to pay a premium to get helpful support.
+Nonetheless, both Kamatera and AWS require you to pay a premium for helpful support.

-Overall, expect Kamatera to be a high-performing, secure, but cost-friendlier alternative to AWS for organizations of all sizes.
+Overall, expect Kamatera to be one of the high-performing, secure, and cost-friendlier AWS alternatives for organizations of all sizes.

 3. Vultr – Powerful, cost-effective cloud hosting for SMBs